rockettheme/docs/Docs/wordpress/themes/graffito/demo_extension.md

 ![][demo6]

 This RokSprocket widget is a **Tabs** widget type.
-Like other RokSprocket Widgets, you'll need to create it first using the **RokSprocket Admin** menu.
+Like other RokSprocket Widgets, you will need to create it first using the **RokSprocket Admin** menu.
 We named ours **Popular Features**.

-First, you'll need to create the RokSprocket Widget.
+First, you will need to create the RokSprocket Widget.
 You can do this by navigating to **Administration -> RokSprocket Admin** and creating a new **Features** widget.

 You can find out more about RokSprocket and how to set up and modify widgets by visiting our [RokSprocket documentation][roksprocket].